 “Most of us have been stuck in the same place for far too long,” said Michelle Keldgord, budgeting expert and co-founder of BakingHow.
 “Now that it is safer to go out and enjoy the world again, I suggest doing it — as long as you’re comfortable.
 There’s a shortage of supplies, so finding great gifts might be challenging.
 Why not spend that money on a lavish family vacation instead?”

-And if you have a family member you’d like to include who may not be able to afford to participate, consider this suggestion from Carter Seuthe, CEO, Credit Summit.
+And if you have a family member you’d like to include who may not be able to afford to participate, consider this suggestion from Carter Seuthe, vice president of content at Credit Summit.

 “Pool together your family’s money to get a relative who is a bit farther out of reach to join you in the festivities,” Seuthe said.
 “Flights are notoriously low right now, and so that should be taken advantage of while they last!”